PSYC 815 Advanced Research: Quantitative Research & Analysis

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a discussion thread in response to the provided prompt for each discussion.
 Each discussion thread must respond and fully address the prompt, demonstrate course-related knowledge, and include at least the required scholarly sources, not including the course text and/or Bible (unless otherwise specified).
 Discussions format for this course include video presentations following the guidelines in the instructions.
 In addition to the discussion thread, the student is required to reply to 2 other classmates’ discussion threads.
 Each discussion reply must be at least 300 words and must provide a critical analysis and substantive feedback.
 (CLOs: A, B, C, D, E, F)

 This assignment is designed to help you develop your skills in designing a research project that answers three important questions in any research design.
 These questions are the WHAT, WHY, and HOW questions.
 These questions coincide with various components in the dissertation formula.
-In this assignment, you will begin to conceptualize these questions and components as you formulate an idea and begin to develop your mock proposal for this course.
+In this assignment, you will begin to conceptualize these questions and components as you formulate an idea, research question(s), and hypothesis(es) to begin developing your design for the Research Paper: Research Proposal Assignment for this course.

 Research Paper: Literature Review and Problem Statement Assignment